NFTVerseDev/Tale-Wallet-chrome-extension/README.md

 Use of Tale wallet SDKs on marketplaces or any website
 =======
-One can integrate tale wallet using our javascript sdk by adding a single div in their existing websites and Apps
+One can integrate tale wallet using our javascript sdk by adding a single div in their existing websites and Apps.

+On any marketplace created using NFTVerse, user can either import an external algorand account or create a new account on  the marketplace itself.
+Users can also buy NFT using Tale wallet and store the purchased NFT in the Tale Wallet.

 <img src="https://nftverse-assets-stage.s3.ap-south-1.amazonaws.com/nftverse/screenshots/wallet-hom.png">